elnobun/product-details/README.md

 CSS Processor because `SCSS` converts modern css features for older browser compatibility.

+### Note:
+This project was also built using wordpress.
+I will be uploading that later.

 ### Mobile View
 <img width="578" alt="Screenshot 2021-01-28 at 02 35 23" src="https://user-images.githubusercontent.com/15114201/106081828-80e8a280-6111-11eb-9e39-5a1abd775eed.png">